by Dr. Lawrence Wilson

 2. Intention.
 Intention means focused and ongoing desire.
 Otherwise, desire tends to fade away and be replaced with new desires each day, week or month.

 3. Allowing.
-This means to relax and just allow the unwinding of judgment, anger, hatred, and resentment.
-This is a difficult step for some people.
+Once you have set your desire and intention to forgive, one must relax and just allow the unwinding of all judgments, grudges, anger, hatred, and resentments.
+This is a very difficult step for some people because the feelings that come up can be very ugly or unpleasant.

 4. Surrender.
 This is a continuation of allowing on a larger level.
 It means to relax completely, do your best to enjoy the process of forgiving, and not to try to control it.

-Practicing these four steps is not always easy.
-It is not just a matter of saying “I forgive you”.
+Practicing these four steps is not just a matter of saying “I forgive you”.
 It is a deep psychological process that takes some time.
-However, many people are successful with it.
+However, anyone can do it.

 For more on the four steps above, please read Four Steps To Action on this website.